bcgsc/chromeqc/paper.md

 # Methods

 ## Random Sampling of Barcodes
-Raw fastq file is fed to ChromeQC.
+Raw FASTQ file is fed to ChromeQC.
 The user chooses a random seed that will deterministically sample without replacement 4000 barcodes out of 10x Chromium whitelist of barcodes.
-The fastq file is then read, the barcodes (first 16 nucleotides of the first read) are extracted and those reads with the sampled whitelisted barcodes are outputted to the next stage.
-In the same
+The FASTQ file is then read, the barcodes (first 16 nucleotides of the first read) are extracted and those reads with the sampled whitelisted barcodes are outputted to the next stage.
+In the same pass, we collect the distribution of sizes of the barcodes of the raw FASTQ file grouped by whether they are whitelisted or not.
+We report these statistics as two histograms in our report.
 ## Read Alignment

+The reads subsample that we collected is piped to minimap2 and [] human reference genome.
+The mappings are then sorted by barcode using SAMtools.

-## Grouping Reads To Molecules
+## Inferring Molecules Spans

-## Computing Molecule Statistisc
+## Computing Molecule Statistics

 ## Report Generation

+The final report of a single sample is generated using Rmarkdown.

 ## Multiple Report Aggregation
 # Results